TheRayG/deepracer-log-analysis/README.md

 # deepracer-log-analysis
-Adventures in a data-driven approach to training and tuning AWS DeepRacer reinforcement learning models.
+Adventures in a data-driven approach to training, evaluating and tuning AWS DeepRacer reinforcement learning models.